 10. Handwritten notes from friends or students

-As teachers, we often receive lovely handwritten notes from our students or colleagues showing their appreciation of us.
+As teachers, we often receive lovely handwritten notes from our students or colleagues as a thoughtful gift, showing their appreciation for us.
 You know, the ones you get at the end of the school year?

 Don’t throw them away!
 Collect them and choose your favourites to add to your self-care kit.
 When you’re feeling low, read them – it will give you a lovely reminder of the wonderful impact you have on people’s lives and give you all the feels.